 Boston, MA (PRWEB) May 09, 2011

-After completing his general surgery residency at the Georgetown University School of Medicine in 1994, Dr. Kenkel relocated to Dallas, TX where he finished his plastic surgery residency at the University of Texas Southwestern Medical Center.
-Dr. Kenkel was certified by the American Board of Plastic Surgery (ABPS) in 1998.
+After completing his general surgery residency at the University of Kentucky Medical Center in Lexington, KY in 1977, Dr. Young relocated to St. Louis, MO where he finished his plastic surgery residency at the Barnes Hospital at the Washington University School of Medicine.
+Dr. Young was certified by the American Board of Plastic Surgery (ABPS) in 1981.

 The American Society for Aesthetic Plastic Surgery (ASAPS), is recognized as the world’s leading organization devoted entirely to aesthetic plastic surgery and cosmetic medicine of the face and body.
 ASAPS is comprised of over 2,600 Plastic Surgeons; active members are certified by the American Board of Plastic Surgery (USA) or by the Royal College of Physicians and Surgeons of Canada and have extensive training in the complete spectrum of surgical and non-surgical aesthetic procedures.
 International active members are certified by equivalent boards of their respective countries.
 All members worldwide adhere to a strict Code of Ethics and must meet stringent membership requirements.

 Become a fan of ASAPS on Facebook: http://www.facebook.com/AestheticSociety